Meeting Room Policy This policy may be modified and updated as necessary by the South Whitley Community Public Library Board of Trustees.

-The purpose of the library meeting areas is to provide space for programs either sponsored by the library or initiated by the public for cultural, educational, informational, recreational or civic purposes.
-The meeting rooms will be available on equal terms to all groups in the county, regardless of the individual beliefs and affiliations of their members.
-You must be 21 years of age or older to reserve meeting areas.
-To allow for a variety of organizations to have the opportunity of reserving the rooms, the Director may limit meeting area monopolization.
+Library meeting areas provide space for programs either sponsored by the library or initiated by the public for cultural, educational, informational, recreational, or civic purposes.
+The meeting rooms are available to all groups, regardless of the individual beliefs and affiliations of their members.

-Rooms are available during regular library hours on a first-come-first-served basis.
+Guidelines for reserving rooms Rooms are available during regular library hours on a first-come-first-served basis.
+Individuals reserving rooms must be at least 21 years old.
 When a conflict occurs, priorities for use of the meeting rooms are as follows.

 Conditions of Use

-- SWCPL encourages meetings be held during open library hours whenever possible.
-Reservations for meetings that will extend beyond open hours must be made at least 5 days prior to the event.
+SWCPL encourages events be held during open library hours whenever possible.
+Reservations for use that extends beyond open hours must be made at least 5 days prior to the event.

-- Groups may charge participants a fee to cover the actual cost of materials used, such as craft supplies, printed materials, forms and other items needed to conduct the program.
+Participants may be charged a fee to cover the cost of materials used, such as craft supplies, printed materials, forms and other items needed to conduct the program.

-- Publicity for a meeting must not be worded in a manner that would imply library sponsorship of the group’s activities.
+Publicity for a meeting must not be worded in a manner that implies library sponsorship of the group’s activities.
 The library address or phone number may not be given as a contact.

 Food and Drink Rules

-- The meeting room’s kitchen area and its appliances can be utilized but must be cleaned thoroughly after use.
+The kitchen area and its appliances may be utilized but must be cleaned thoroughly after use.

-- The groups must bring their own supplies (food, tableware, cleaning supplies) and remove excess amounts of trash at the end of the event.
+Groups must bring their own supplies (food, tableware, cleaning supplies) and remove their trash at the end of the event.